Study: Agents Sell Homes for Higher Prices than FSBOs!Brian E. Adams is a real estate agent with StarPointe Realty

 So this doesn’t count as avoiding a “commissionectomy,” but there are times when, in spite of all your efforts, it might make sense to contribute some fraction of your commission to getting the deal done or making a customer happy.

-An example: at a closing with a builder, my buyer objected to a $250 HOA fee he thought the builder was paying.
-In spite of having reviewed the closing disclosure beforehand and the contract clearly showing the builder was right to charge it to the buyer, I paid the $250.
+In spite of having reviewed the closing disclosure beforehand and the contract clearly showing that the builder was right to charge the buyer the $250, I paid the $250.

 Conclusion